John Scalzi: Early life, education, and early career

 Scalzi was born in Fairfield, California, on May 10, 1969.
-One of three children to a single mother, he grew up in the Los Angeles suburbs of Covina, Glendora, Azusa, and San Dimas.
+One of three children born to a single mother, he grew up in the Los Angeles suburbs of Covina, Glendora, Azusa, and San Dimas.
 He is of Italian descent.

 Scalzi grew up reading science fiction and mystery, which inspired him to become a science fiction writer—a decision made randomly.
-As he recalled in an interview with the Dayton Daily News:When I decided to start writing novels, I wanted to write in a genre I already knew and loved as a reader.
+As he recalled in an interview with the Dayton Daily News:

+When I decided to start writing novels, I wanted to write in a genre I already knew and loved as a reader.
 So, it was either going to be science fiction or mystery.
 I decided to flip a coin.
 Heads was science fiction.
 Tails was mystery.
-The coin came up heads.Scalzi's childhood was spent in poverty, an experience that inspired him to write his most famous essay, "Being Poor."
+The coin came up heads.

+Scalzi's childhood was spent in poverty, an experience that inspired him to write his most famous essay, "Being Poor".
 He attended the Webb School of California, a boarding school in Claremont, on a scholarship.
 One of his classmates was blogger and journalist Josh Marshall.

-Scalzi earned a bachelor's degree in philosophy at the University of Chicago, graduating in 1991.
+After high school, Scalzi studied philosophy at the University of Chicago.
 Scalzi's thesis advisor, for a brief time, was Saul Bellow.
 Scalzi abandoned his course of study with Bellow after he was elected Student Ombudsman of the University.
 Ted Cohen, a philosophy professor, became his next thesis advisor, but Scalzi graduated without completing his thesis project.
 During his 1989–1990 school year, Scalzi was the editor-in-chief of The Chicago Maroon.
 He began writing professionally in 1990, while a college student, working freelance for the Chicago Sun-Times.
+Scalzi graduated from Chicago in 1991 with a Bachelor of Arts.

-After graduating, Scalzi became a corporate consultant and wrote opinion columns and film reviews for the Fresno Bee.
+After graduating, Scalzi became a corporate consultant and wrote opinion columns and film reviews for The Fresno Bee.
 His experience as a film critic influenced his writing, particularly his humorous works, as films were meant to be an accessible form of storytelling.
 In 1996, he and his family moved to the Washington, D.C. area after he was hired as the in-house writer and editor at AOL.
 He was laid off in 1998, and since then he has been a full-time freelance writer and author.

 Scalzi was first elected president of the Science Fiction and Fantasy Writers of America in 2010.
 He was the only nominee on the ballot.
 He had previously run as a write-in candidate in 2007, challenging the sole ballot nominee that year, but was not successful.
 He left office when his third term expired on June 30, 2013, having not sought reelection to a fourth term.

-He garnered significant media attention by taping raw bacon to his cat "Ghlaghghee" in September 2006.
-As a result of the coverage, Scalzi began maintaining a web repository for links to "All Things Bacon" on the Whatever site.